-Category ↓ Environmental Impacts Aim ↓ To improve the air quality in the vicinity of the project and ensure that any displaced air quality ( NO2 ) impacts are understood and do not exceed acceptable thresholds.
-Objective 4.1 Identify changes in the concentrations of Nitrogen Dioxide and Particulate Matter (PM10) in and around the intervention area before scheme delivery, during construction, and after completion
+Category Environmental Impacts Aim ↓ To improve the air quality in the vicinity of the project and ensure that any displaced air quality (NO2) impacts are understood and do not exceed acceptable thresholds.
+Objective 4.1 Identify changes in the concentrations of Nitrogen Dioxide and Particulate Matter (PM10) in and around the intervention area before scheme delivery, during construction, and after completion encourage more journeys to be made to and across the city centre using active and sustainable modes of transport.
+Objective 5.1 To identify if users of the High Street / Market Place / George St have changed their mode of travel to access the city centre.

 Category ↓ Sustainable Transport Aim ↓ To encourage more journeys to be made to the High Street/George Street/Market Place using active and sustainable modes of transport.
-To encourage more journeys to be made to and across the city centre using active and sustainable modes of transport.
-Objective 5.1 To identify if users of the High Street / Market Place / George St have changed their mode of travel to access the city centre.
+To